brson/rust-contract-comparison/blog/dfinity.md

 I install again.

-`dfx` is not immediatly in my path, and neither the install script, nor the getting started docs mention that it may require extra work to configure `PATH` correctly.
+`dfx` is not immediatly in my `PATH`.
+The install script or the docs could do a bit better in guiding the user here.
+I know from experience that this first step of getting `PATH` set correctly is a very common blocker for newbies.
+Unfortunately there are no perfect technical solutions to setting up `PATH` across all platforms, so informing the user about it has to be part of the install experience.

 I am on Linux.
 On Aimee's mac though `dfx` is immediately on the path.